 Gone, but not forgotten: Kevin Phillip Roberts ’89

-In honor of Black History Month, we remember the life and legacy of first African American drum major and College of Liberal Arts former student, Kevin Phillip Roberts.
+In honor of the end of 2019 Black History Month, we remember the life and legacy of first African American drum major and College of Liberal Arts former student, Kevin Phillip Roberts.

 Most of us want to be remembered.
 To know that our life meant something; to leave something good and true behind.
 To contribute a small part in history.

 In his 31 short years, former College of Liberal Arts former student Kevin Phillip Roberts ‘89 was one who left a significant legacy.
 While he is known for being the first African-American drum major at Texas A&M University, what he is most remembered for is even more extraordinary: embodying leadership, dedication, and kindness.

 Originally from Austin, Roberts began in higher education by studying economics at Texas A&M on a full scholarship.
 A member of the Corps of Cadets, he was chosen as the Infantry Band drum major for the Fightin’ Texas Aggie Band in 1988.

 After two weeks of rigorous drills and competition, Roberts became the first and only African-American student to assume the role of drum major for the Aggie Band, one of its most prominent positions.
 Eighteen candidates tried out for the position, but only a few made it through preliminary tryouts.
 The process included directing the band to play the famous “Spirit of Aggieland,” and creating and leading drills on the field.
 Roberts was one of three juniors chosen to lead the nationally famous Aggie Band.

 With a history of being a predominantly white university, to serve as the first African American in this leadership role took unwavering courage and confidence.
 Earning this prominent distinction was a tribute to the unmatched talent and spirit of Roberts.